GravityPDF/gravity-pdf/README.txt

 * Feature - Add auto-PDF_EXTENDED_TEMPLATE theme syncer for sites that have direct write access to their server files
 * Feature - Correctly added language support.
 The .PO file is located in the /language/ folder if anyone would like to do a translation.

+* Housekeeping - Restrict initialation process to 64MB or greater to counter problems with users reporting a 'white screen' when running in a low-RAM environment.
 * Housekeeping - Refractor the admin notices code
 * Housekeeping - Create responsive PDF settings page
 * Housekeeping - Minify CSS and Javascript files